Health Insurance for Nutrition Services

 The information below will walk you through the steps to take to see if your insurance will cover the cost of nutrition counseling for your visit.

-I live far away, can I use my insurance to Skype or do a phone consult with Amy?
+I live far away, can I use my insurance for telehealth services with Amy and her team?

 What happens if you do not participate with my insurance?

-Initial visits are $180.00 and each follow-up visit is $80.00.
-Amy accepts cash, check and all major credit cards.
+In the event, your claim is denied for lack of nutrition coverage our initial visits (60-minutes) are $180.00 and each follow-up visit (30-minutes) is $80.00.
+The Plano Program accepts cash, check and all major credit cards.

 What questions should I ask when calling my insurance company?